mvpoirier/mvpoirier.github.io/physics_dp.md

 published: true
 ---

 Below are resources I've developed over the years to support teaching and student learning for the International Baccalaureate DP Physics 2014 curriculum (first exams May 2016).
-These works are licensed under a Creative Commons Attribution-NonCommercial 4.0 International ([Creative Commons CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/)) License.
+These works are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License ([Creative Commons CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)).

 ### DP Physics Standard & Higher Level Notes
 DP Physics SL/HL notes: Topics 1 to 12, and Option D.1 to D.5 (Astrophysics)